abrox/StartTimer/README.md

 #FAQ
 Q:What are platforms supported ?
-A:I have tested with Ubuntu 12.04 basically this should work what ever platform python & pywiiuse are available.
+A:I have tested with Ubuntu 12.04 and 14.04 basically this should work what ever platform python & pywiiuse are available.

 Q:Why this kind of projects
 A:Well what else nerd can do if need sail race timer? :-) Just for fun and do something with Python.